 Who decides why and how we process your personal data?

 Harneys determines why and how we process your personal data.
 Harneys consists of Harney Westwood & Riegels, Harney Westwood & Riegels LP, Harneys (BVI) Limited, Harneys Gill, Harney Westwood & Riegels LLP, Harney Westwood & Riegels Singapore LLP, Aristodemou Loizides Yiolitis LLC (practising as Harneys), Harney Westwood & Riegels SARL, Harney Westwood & Riegels, Harneys Fiduciary Limited, Harneys Corporate Services Limited and Harneys Fiduciary (Cayman) Limited (together with their respective affiliates, Harneys Entities).
-In each case, your personal data will controlled by the Harneys Entity which you have given instructions to, or with which you are otherwise dealing with or receiving communications from or the Harneys Entity which provides services to a third party which you are associated with, for example a company of which you are a director or shareholder.
+In each case, your personal data will be controlled by the Harneys Entity which you have given instructions to, or with which you are otherwise dealing with or receiving communications from or the Harneys Entity which provides services to a third party which you are associated with, for example a company of which you are a director or shareholder.

 What personal data might we collect?